Description

 Pass/No Pass

-No course taken Pass/No Pass will be applicable to the major or minor.
+No course taken Pass/No Pass will be applicable to the major or minor, except for GIST 111, GIST 311, and GIST 395.

 Description: An introductory survey of the peoples and cultures who have lived in the Great Plains.
 It assumes no detailed knowledge of anthropological concepts and methods.
 North American and Euroamerican Plains life-styles from the prehistoric past, early historic, and modern periods.
 Emphasis on the ways different people used and adapted to the Plains.
 Common themes and artifacts of Plains people given special treatment.